 Introduce the concept of testability.
 Agile software development and left-shift testing require the full collaboration of programmers and QA engineers.
 For example, every developer should remember that the code should be as testable as possible.
 Such an approach makes testing activities more effective and allows developers to think about possible issues in advance.

 Embrace automated testing.
 Automation can take the load off your testing team and quickly provide you with precise data on various qualities of the code.
 Thanks to automation, you remove human error, speed up development and testing processes, and bring your product to a timely release.
-Codeless automation tools became one of the promising automation testing trends because they are user-friendly to all team members, developers, and testers alike.
+Codeless automation tools became one of the promising test automation trends because they are user-friendly to all team members, developers, and testers alike.

 Select the right testing tools.
 It is hard to say which tools are best for performing shift-left testing because the choice will depend on your purpose.
 For example, JMeter is widely used for stress testing and load testing.
 Selenium is a popular tool for regression testing and generally for checking web applications.
 If you are looking for a solution to provide test automation, there are lots of effective tools, including DogQ.

 Can the concept of shift-left software testing be the best solution for your organization?
 It depends on how your team is determined to implement it in everyday activities.
 All changes require a certain time and effort, and the best you can do is to prepare a clear plan on how your team will start testing earlier to ensure higher quality.